iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#014] I don't understand what A.R.C is doing.md

 He went missing for several years, recently he started a new account for music purposes I think

 **Colinforever**<br>
 Colin Sensei is a legend ok?
-He is not your typical run-of-the-mill scholar
+He is not your typical run\-of\-the\-mill scholar